learn-co-curriculum/dsc-linear-to-logistic-regression/README.md

 ![png](index_files/index_5_0.png)

- The idea is that we could use this line to make predictions in the future.
-In this case, we modeled the general relationship as follows: the extected monthly income for someone who is, say, 40 years old, is 3000 (3 on the y-axis).
-Of course, the actual income will most likely be different, but this gives us an indication of what we could expect.
+The idea is that you could use this line to make predictions in the future.
+In this case, the relationship is modeled as follows: the expected monthly income for someone who is, say, 40 years old, is 3000 (3 on the y-axis).
+Of course, the actual income will most likely be different, but this gives an indication of what the model predicts as the salary value.

 ## So how is this related to logistic regression?

-Now, imagine you get a data set where no information on exact income is given (after all, people don't like to talk about how much they earn!), but you only have information on whether or not thet earn more than 4000 USD per month.
+Now, imagine you get a data set where no information on exact income is given (after all, people don't like to talk about how much they earn!), but you only have information on whether or not they earn more than 4000 USD per month.
 Starting from the generated data we used before, the new variable `income_bin` was transformed to 1 when someone's income is over 4000 USD, and 0 when the income is less than 4000 USD.

 ```python